soomin-k/ip/docs/README.md

 # Tweety User Guide
 **Welcome to Tweety**, your adorable task management assistant!
-This guide will walk you through how to interact with Tweety using commands and what responses you can expect
+This guide will walk you through how to interact with Tweety using commands and what responses you can expect.

 ## Product screenshot
 ![User Interface](Ui.png)